Price of Food, Eating Out, Transportation and Other Services

 The fact is that our city is still quite affordable regarding accommodation, food, admission to museums and other sights, though it’s true that commodity prices and apartment rental fees have on the rise in recent years.

 How much you will spend during your visit depends on your needs.

-If you wan to splurge, stay in a luxury Budapest hotel and eat in upscale restaurants than you have to dig deep in your pocket.
+If you wan to splurge, stay in a luxury Budapest hotel and eat in upscale restaurants then you have to dig deeper in your pocket.

-Larger shops, popular restaurants in the Budapest’s city center accept Euro, and US Dollar but usually at higher exchange rate, so you end up paying more than you would in the local currency.
+- Larger shops, popular restaurants in Budapest’s city center accept Euro, and US Dollar but usually at higher exchange rate, so you end up paying more than you would in the local currency.

-Don’t exchange money at people offering it to you on the street (Vaci Street is a typical place where people might approach you and offer you to exchange your currency), however tempting may their offer seem avoid them because you’ll likely get cheated (you get fake money or a bunch of papers for your money).
+- Don’t exchange money at people offering it to you on the stree.
+Vaci Street is a typical place where people might approach you and offer you to exchange your currency), however tempting may their offer seem, avoid them because you’ll likely get cheated.

 Hungary is a pretty safe and good (meaning financially favorable) place to change currency.

 - Check rates and calculate how many Forints you will get before doing the transaction.
 Exchange bureaus display two prices for each currency: a “Buy” Rate and a “Sell Rate”.

 - If you want to buy Forints you need the “Sell rate” (it is lower than the “Buy rate”) because you’re selling your local or other currency for HUF.